Joe Jackson (defensive end)

-Joe Jackson (born December 20, 1996) is an American football defensive end for the Birmingham Stallions of the United States Football League (USFL).
+Joe Jackson (born December 20, 1996) is an American professional football defensive end.
 He played college football at Miami (FL).

-Early years
+Early life

 Jackson attended Gulliver Prep, where he was a two-way starter at defensive end and tight end.
 As a junior, he totaled 59 tackles and 4 sacks.
 As a senior, he tallied 46 tackles, 6 sacks and 4 forced fumbles.
 He was named the 2015 Class 5A-1A Male Athlete of the Year by the Miami Herald.

 He finished his high school career with 178 tackles, 19 sacks and 8 forced fumbles.
 He also practiced basketball and track.

 College career

 Jackson was a 4-star recruit and accepted a football scholarship from the University of Miami over Clemson, Alabama and Florida State on May 26, 2016.

 As a true freshman, he played in all 13 games (2 starts), finishing with 32 total tackles, 11.5 for loss (led the team), 8.5 sacks (led the team), 2 forced fumbles and 2 fumble recoveries, including a touchdown.

 As a sophomore, he appeared in 13 games with 12 starts at right defensive end, registering 59 tackles (11.5 tackles for loss), 6.5 sacks, 2 pass breakups and one forced fumble.
 He had 8 tackles (1.5 for loss) against the University of North Carolina.

 As a junior, he started 12 out of 13 games at right defensive end, posting 47 tackles, 14.5 tackles for loss (third on the team), 9 sacks (led the team), 9 quarterback hurries (led the team), 2 pass breakups and one interception returned for a touchdown.
 He had 4 tackles, 2 sacks and 2.5 tackles for loss against Florida State University.

-On January 3, 2019, he announced that he would forgo his final year of eligibility and declare for the 2019 NFL Draft.
+On January 3, 2019, he announced that he would forgo his final year of eligibility and declare for the 2019 NFL draft.